 Since these medications interfere with the synthesis of cholesterol needed for fetal development, they are not recommended for use during pregnancy.
-Caution is also observed in giving these medications to children with familial lipid metabolic disorders.

-- Increase in fasting plasma glucose
+- Increased fasting plasma glucose

 - Slight increases in creatinine kinase (skeletal muscle weakness)

-- Mild elevation of CK
+- Mild CK elevation

 - Mild transaminitis

-- May also react similarly with Niacin
+- May also react similarly with niacin

 - Metabolized by CYP450 3A4 (grapefruit juice — furanocoumarins; bitter oranges — citrus aurantium; or marmalade)